-The Capital Projects - Building Construction Fund experienced a fund balance increase of \$2,291,998 in fiscal 2011.
-The District issued \$6.69 million of bonds to finance capital improvements at two of its school sites.
-Fund balance at year-end was \$2,454,724 less than projected in the budget due to the improvement projects progressing more quickly than anticipated.
+The Capital Projects - Building Construction Fund spent down its fund balance to zero in fiscal 2012.
+The District issued \$6.69 million of bonds in fiscal 2011 to finance capital improvements at two of its school sites.

 Debt Service Fund